tiaanspies/ME568-Multiple-Goal-A-path-planning-guided-by-potential-functions/readme.md

+## Multiple goal A* path planning using potential functions as a biasing heuristic.

-All plots are generated when running the main_results.py file.
+### All plots are generated when running the main_results.py file.

-Read "Multiple Goal A path planning guided by potential functions.pdf" for a detailed explanation on the algorithm.
+### Read "Multiple Goal A path planning guided by potential functions.pdf" for a detailed explanation on the algorithm.

-Dependancies:
+### Dependancies:
 -Numpy
 -Matplotlib
 -Files contained in zip folder

+### Description

 The program effieciently finds a path from any starting position to a suitable parking spot for a car parking problem.
 The aim is to generate a "non-holomonic like" path without being nearly as computationally expensive.
 The path can then be used to bias a real non-holonomic path finding algorithm.
 More information is shown in the report PDF.
 Read "Multiple Goal A path planning guided by potential functions.pdf" for a detailed explanation on the algorithm.